“Every great and deep difficulty bears in itself its own solution. It forces us to change our thinking in order to find it.”

 *I have always found quantum physicists to be a great source of spiritual comfort and inspiration, so I am going to finish as I started with another quote from the delightful Niels Bohr, one of my all time favourite thinkers:

 “There are trivial truths and the great truths.
 The opposite of a trivial truth is plainly false.
 The opposite of a great truth is also true.”
-Read more of his wit and wisdom here.
+Read more of Bohr’s wit and wisdom here.